Discover the Charm of Porto Seguro: Brazil’s Party Destination

 Porto Seguro is one of Brazil’s main tourist destinations and is in a permanent party mood.

-Porto Seguro is divided into 5 districts: Porto Seguro (headquarters), Arraial d’Ajuda, Caraiva, Trancoso and Vale Verde.
+Porto Seguro is a municipality divided into 5 districts: Porto Seguro (seat), Arraial d’Ajuda, Caraiva, Trancoso and Vale Verde.

 Porto Seguro na Bahia